-The NMT Police Department operates emergency and law-enforcement services 24 hours a day and seven days per week regardless of NMT Holidays, closures and delays.
+The New Mexico Tech Police Department operates law-enforcement services 24 hours a day, seven days per week; regardless of NMT Holidays, closures and delays.

 If several incidents are generated at or around the same time, priority is given to reports of incidents that are an immediate threat to human life and/or disrupt the peace or security of the university.